Ferenczy Benefits Law Center | We are your ERISA solution

 Changes to SIMPLE Contribution Limits

 SECURE 2.0, Section 117 adjusted the contribution limits permitted under a SIMPLE plan.
-The adjustments were to take place as of the first plan year starting January 1, 2024.
-Spoiler alert – because the Grab Bag guidance requires that the annual SIMPLE notice includes special language if those limits are to be used, and the guidance wasn’t released until late in December 2023, after the annual SIMPLE notice distribution deadline, no one can take advantage of the higher limits until January 1, 2025.
+The adjustments were to take place as of the first plan year starting on or after January 1, 2024.
+Spoiler alert – because the Grab Bag guidance requires that the annual SIMPLE notice include special language if those limits are to be used, and the guidance wasn’t released until late in December 2023, after the annual SIMPLE notice distribution deadline, no one can take advantage of the higher limits until January 1, 2025.
 (Good job, IRS.)
 The increase would permit employee contributions and catch-up contributions that are 110% of the limit for calendar year 2024.
 Example: in 2024, the deferral limit is $16,000 and catch-up limit is $3,500.
 The increase, if it could be used for 2024, would permit deferrals and catch-up of $17,600 and $3,850, respectively.

 These higher limits are only available if the Employer, and all members of its controlled group, have not established or maintained a qualified plan under 401(a), 403(a), or 403(b) in the past 3 taxable years.
 That rule applies to both SIMPLE 401(k) and SIMPLE IRA plans.